ltelab/disdrodb/docs/source/contribute_data.rst

 How to Contribute New Data
 ==============================

 Users can make their own data accessible to the community.
 DISDRODB provides a central storage for code (readers), issues and metadata.
-However, the raw data itself must be stored by the data provider due to size limitations.
+However, the raw data itself must be stored by the data provider on a remote data repository (e.g., Zenodo, Figshare, etc.).

 Two types of data must be distinguished:

--  Station Raw Data:
+-  DISDRODB Raw Data:

-   -  Stores disdrometer measurements for days, weeks, and years.
+   -  Contain disdrometer measurements for days, weeks, and years.
-   -  This dataset can be very heavy.
-   -  No central storage is provided.
+   -  This data can be very large.
+No central storage is provided.
+   -  DISDRODB provides utility functions to easily upload the raw data on remote data repositories (i.e. Zenodo)
+   -  DISDRODB provides utility functions to download the raw data from the remote data repositories.

--  Station Metadata and Issues YAML files:
+-  DISDRODB Metadata and Issues YAML files:

-   -  Stores a standard set of metadata and measurement issues of each disdrometer.
+   -  Each disdrometer station has a standardized metadata and issue YAML file.
-   -  Central storage is provided in the ``disdro-data`` Git repository.
-   -  The ``/metadata`` folder contains a YAML metadata file called ``<station_name>.yml``.
-It has a ``disdrodb_data_url`` key that references to the remote/online repository where station's raw data are stored.
+   -  The ``disdrodb_data_url`` metadata key references to the remote/online repository where
+   -  station's raw data are stored.
 At this URL, a single zip file provides all data available for a given station.
+   -  The DISDRODB Metadata Archive, hosted on the ``disdro-data`` GitHub repository, acts as a centralized storage for the metadata and issue YAML files of all DISDRODB stations.

 Data transfer upload and download schema: